fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 ![alt text](image-13.png)

 - 2x local files containing the RSA keys
-- (the last two items are just the actual rsa keypairs, which I do not have a screenshot of...sorry :()
+- (the last two items are just the actual rsa keypairs, which I do not have a screenshot of...sorry :worried:)

-## Summary
+## Summary :muscle:

 At this point we can: